BEGINNER’S INTRODUCTION

 You might also find these cultural representations of Go interesting.

-Alpha Go is about the first time a computer beat a world class Go player.
+Alpha Go is a film about the first time a computer beat a world class Go player.